jarble/transpiler/README.md

         ]).

 #Similar projects
-There are several other source code generators that are similar to this one. [http://codeworker.free.fr/]
+There are several other source code generators that are similar to this one.
+This [universal code generator](http://codeworker.free.fr/) is one example.